THE RUBIK CUBE:

 LEVEL TWO: A "PARTIALLY SCRAMBLED" PUZZLE

 First, you might like to jump ahead and practise the move-sequence recommended for tackling Figure 1.
 When performed on a pristine, unscrambled cube, that sequence produces Figure 1; repeating the same sequence then corrects it.
-(And after that, before proceeding any further, it is probably worth doing the same with Figures 2 and 3 - examining the effects of applying the move-sequences given below those diagrams - although these may be left till later if you find them too complicated).
+(And after that, before proceeding any further, it might be worth doing the same with Figures 2 and 3 - examining the effects of applying the move-sequences given below those diagrams - although these may be left till later if you find them too complicated).

 > Now take your cube and (partially) scramble it by subjecting it only to 180-degree turns; (i.e., apart from that restriction, you may turn all or any of its layers at random)...

 Then try and rectify just the corner-pieces using trial and error.
 Each corner-piece has three different colours, which have to match those at the centres of the faces they are touching.

 > Occasionally, the following sequences may be helpful:

 R²B²R² or F²R²F²: they swap two corner-pieces on the top face together with another pair on the bottom, where the two lines of exchange are parallel; (either sequence will do, because in the long run it does not matter if you end up swapping along the wrong diagonals).
 For illustration, it may help to look at Figure 8 - visualizing it after applying an U²-move.
 Admittedly, the above sequences do disturb a few edge-pieces, but those can all be dealt with later....